 I used this model for years on Jammy and more recently on Grace and had good luck with it, but was never happy.
 Prior to that, I used a mix of corded and cordless vacuums that all had something not quite right.
 The corded ones were always irritating because of the cord getting caught, and weren’t usable while on anchor or away from the dock.

-A few months ago I came across an ad somewhere for a new Dyson product – the v6 car+boat vacuum, and was intrigued.
+A few months ago I came across an ad somewhere for a new Dyson product called the Dyson V6 Car Boat Handheld Vacuum and was intrigued.
 The v6 car+boat is based on the other v6 products in their line including the Absolute, Animal, and others.
 I had looked at these in the past, but they had lots of accessories I didn’t need, and a big charging dock I didn’t want on the sailboat.
 This version seemed to be better suited for a boat.

 I own Dyson products at home – vacuums at two locations, and fans in the bedroom.
 They have been 100% reliable, and always operate higher/better than other brands.
 Are they worth the premium price that Dyson charges?
 I think so after beating the crap out of a couple of them that are still running, while competitors products had failed in much shorter time frames.
 Their suction power is also far better than I’ve found elsewhere.